ABF-QC/Final_Project/README.md

 ## Analysis - Climate change impact for downtown Montreal

-See this notebook [Analysis](notebook/Analysis.ipynb) to have more details about how the analysis done on the data.
+See the notebook [Analysis](notebook/Analysis.ipynb) to have more details about how the analysis done on the data.

 </br>